TheDolentCity/paladins-of-awoudan/src/content/docs/classes/the-azure-mountain.md

 You must have at least one level in this class to take the following feats:

 - **Artillery Training:** Requires a shield.
-Increase the penalty to ranged projectiles due to the cover property from -2 to -4.
+Increase the pierce penalty by -3 when you are targeted by ranged weapons.
 - **Inspiring Momentum:** When you push, slide, or knock a target prone, you regain 1 **WIL** and 1 **STA**.
 - **Opportunistic Fighter:** Decrease the cost of opportunity attacks to 1 **STA**.
 You also have no restriction on a number of opportunity attacks you can perform in one round.
 - **Peerless Defender:** When an enemy shifts in order to avoid an opportunity attack from you, it still triggers opportunity attacks.